markusritschel/ArcticOceanCO2-GRL/README.md

 git clone https://github.com/markusritschel/ArcticOceanCO2-GRL-2024
 ```

+and follow the following steps.

 ### Setup

-For getting started in the fastest way possible, there are Make targets provided.
+For most steps, there are Make targets provided (run `make` in the root directory) to get you started in the fastest possible way.
-So, to set up the project, simply run the following commands from the main directory:
+To set up the project, simply run the following commands from the main directory:

 First, run